 As I’ve mentioned more than once recently, everyone seems to be pushing for fall, but I’m still holding onto summer for a while longer.
 If you’re in the same mindset—or simply enjoy delicious berry recipes during the summer, and even year round—you’re going to love what I’m sharing today!
-It’s a recipe for Strawberry Oatmeal Muffins from my good friend Maggie’s (She Let Them Eat Cake) newest ebook—Berrylicious: 25 New Mouth-Watering Recipes for Enjoying This Summer’s Healthiest Fruits (this book is currently not available).
+It’s a recipe for gluten-free Strawberry Oatmeal Muffins from my good friend Maggie’s (She Let Them Eat Cake) newest ebook—Berrylicious: 25 New Mouth-Watering Recipes for Enjoying This Summer’s Healthiest Fruits (update: this book is currently not available).

 All the recipes in Maggie’s cookbook are gluten free, dairy free, egg free, and vegan!
 If you only need to be gluten free, please don’t let that deter you from buying this terrific book.
 This recipe for Strawberry Oatmeal Muffins is a good example of the types of recipes featured in this book.
 This is healthy, wonderful gluten-free baking that will work for so many of us!